BF Auction: No Reserve 1960 Austin-Healey Sprite

 Since the coolant hoses looked old, we replaced all the hoses, the heater control valve, the water pump, the thermostat, and the heater matrix, plus flushed the engine and radiator.
 New motor mounts were installed prior to reinstalling the radiator.
 We changed the fluids and serviced the rear end with new bearings and hub seals.
 We also installed a new master cylinder, brake hoses, wheel cylinders, shoes, drums, and clutch slave cylinder.
 Bleeding the clutch can be challenging on these cars, so we custom-made a remote bleeder, making the job easy.
 The engine runs great, the transmission shifts smoothly, and the differential no longer leaks out the hubs.
 There is still a small engine oil leak, but it wouldn’t be British if it didn’t leak a little oil!

 We’ve put a lot of time into getting this Bugeye back on the road, but it still needs some tweaking to be ready for daily use.
 We aren’t sure why fuel pressure is high, especially from a mechanical pump, so that should be investigated further.
 The drum brakes will also need to be readjusted after it’s been driven more.
-Also, the transmission mounts are looking a little tired (replacement mounts are included).
+Also, the transmission mounts are likely tired, but replacement mounts are included.
 Speaking of included parts, we have a box full of replacement rubber grommets for the firewall and interior, a few small trim pieces, plus the felt for the side screens.
 It’s a driver as is and presents well overall.
 We planned to keep this one around for the foreseeable future, but other larger projects demand our time and garage space, so we’ve decided to move this happy little Sprite along.
 So, if you’d love to have it, cast your high bid, and if you have any questions about it, let us know in the comment section.

 Bid On This Auction